-If you’re reading this, there’s a high chance that you don’t think you’re attractive…
+If you’re reading this, there’s a high chance that you have self-doubt and don’t think you’re attractive…

 … so let’s start off by saying that everyone is attractive!